m0tral/MiWatchEmulator/README.md

 ![emulator RedmiWatch4](/img/emulator_rw4.png)

-## Steps how to install a watchface automaticall
+## Steps how to install a watchface automatically

 Run the emulator, and make build in [Easyface](https://github.com/m0tral/Easyface)
 Latest compiler push it automatically